lika85456/multiverse/README.md

 The consulter and leader of this project is Ing.
 Jan Blizničenko from the [Faculty of Information Technology at Czech Technical University in Prague](https://fit.cvut.cz/cs).

+App is deployed at [d2l3pgy3g16qpx.cloudfront.net](https://d2l3pgy3g16qpx.cloudfront.net/).
+If the page is not available, it was probably taken down due to the costs of running the application.

 Multiverse is a platform for managing and querying vector data.
 It is a platform that allows users to store, manage, and query vector data.
 The platform is divided into two parts: Multiverse Library and Multiverse UI.